Priyanka363/TodoList/README.md

 # TodoList
-It is a tool which allows you to add your day to day tasks.
+It is a tool made using Django which allows you to add your day to day tasks.